timjrobinson/beforecb/README.md

 # beforecb

-Wrap a function to call a function before its callback is called
+#### Wrap a function to call a function before its callback is called

-# Usages
+## Usage

 You can do the following without having to insert code into the function or wrap every call

 - Time async functions
 - Output when your program is entering / exiting functions

+## Facts

+- beforecb returns a new function
+- You can pass multiple arguments to it, the last function will be presumed to be the callback.
+- All arguments to the callback will be passed to beforecb function.

-# Examples
+## Examples

 ```js
 var beforefn = require("beforefn"); // https://github.com/timoxley/beforefn